nejc-susin/nubq/readme.md

 Note, that the killswitch has no effect while Q is executing a job - this does not protect us from infinite loops within job scripts, it just makes it easier to stop the daemon.

 ### INSTALLATION & USAGE
-* clone the repo
+* clone the repo or download zip
-* move into `bin` dir and execute `install.sh`
+* run `./install.sh` (you have to be inside the dir!)
-* if no errors were generate, you are good to go!
+* if no errors were generated, you are good to go!

-* run `sudo start-q` to start up the job runner daemon (you will have to do this after every reboot)
+* run `start-q` to start up the job runner daemon (you will have to do this after every reboot)
 * use `enqueue [SCRIPT1 SCRIPT2 ...]` to enqueue jobs

 ### TROUBLESHOOTING
+If `start-q` is not recognised immediately after installation try logging out and back in.
-Make sure `/nubq/bin` is in your `PATH` environment variable.
+If still no juice - make sure `/nubq/nubq` is in your `PATH` environment variable.
 Check the permissions on files in NubQ root dir. `KILLSWITCH` and `jobs` dir should be 777, the rest is 755.
+If you changed the root path in the install script from `/nubq` to something else, check the other files and make changes accordingly.

 ### TODO
 * stop-q
-* uninstall script
 * look into running as a service
 * find a way to forcefully stop a running job